tBlabs/CV/README.md

 **Project details @ Societe Generale**

 Application for banking transactions in C# .NET Core.
-- Design based on MVC and few independent CRON processes.
+- Design based on MVC and a few independent CRON processes.
 - Developed unit and integration tests for components.
-- On a client side: visual designer for process flow
+- On the client side: visual designer for process flow

 **Technologies used:** C#, .Net Core 2, MsSql, Entity Framework, xUnit, Quartz